jannikbuschke/formik-antd/README.md

 ## Concept

-This library enriches all Ant Design components that operate on some state with a `name: string` property that connects them to a Formik form field.
+This library enriches several Ant Design components with a `name: string` property that connects them to a Formik form field.
 It is pretty simple:

-1. Import an Ant Design component that is able to change some state from _formik-antd_ (i.e. `import { Input } from "@jbuschke/formik-antd"`.
+1. Import a supported Ant Design component from `formik-antd` (i.e. `import { Input } from "@jbuschke/formik-antd"`.
-2. Declare an instance of the component inside a `<Formik>` component (this one comes from Formik).
+2. Declare an instance of the component inside a `<Formik>` component.
 3. Provide the `name` property (i.e. `"firstName"`).

 Your components input/value state is now connected/synced with the corresponding `Formik` field!